emmawalshdev/The-Book-bar/testing.md

         - Confirm that the Books added count is correct.
         - Confirm that the Reviews added count is correct.
         - Hover over the Search books link, confirm that the hover effects are applied.
-        - Click on the Search books link, Confirm a redirect to home page.
+        - Click on the Search books link, Confirm a redirect to homepage.

     - Books added section
         - If the Books added count = zero: